IngmarStein/tcp-multiplexer/README.md

 ## Supported application protocols

 Every application protocol (request–response message exchange pattern) has its own message format.
-For now, support:
+The following formats are supported currently:

 1. echo: \n terminated
-2. http1 (not include https, websocket): not fully supported
+2. http1 (not including https, websocket): not fully supported
 3. iso8583: with 2 bytes header of the length of iso8583 message
 4. modbus-tcp